ilyes-smaouii/advent_of_code_2024/README.md

 Been a little busy lately.
 I try to go back to Day 23 every now and then to think abouta potential solution, but I can't find something that seems good, apart from the naive recursive approach, which I feel would probably be too slow.
 But at this point, I think I'll just give it a try anyway.

+### 2025/10/22
+Update on previous entry : I'm currently running some "naive" code, and it is indeed taking too long.
+As I initially felt, I'll probably need to be smart about the approach I take, if I want my code to run in a timely manner.